WangodaFrancis667/robo_app/robot_controller/README.md

-# 4WD Robot with 6-Servo Arm - Bluetooth Control System
+# 4WD Robot with 6-Servo Arm - Bluetooth Control System + Collision Avoidance

-A modular Arduino Mega 2560 control system for a 4-wheel drive robot with a 6-servo robotic arm, controlled via Bluetooth.
+A modular Arduino Mega 2560 control system for a 4-wheel drive robot with a 6-servo robotic arm, controlled via Bluetooth with integrated HC-SR04 ultrasonic sensors for collision avoidance.

 ## 📁 Project Structure